Ising Model Observables and Non-Backtracking Walks: Proofs

 \subsection{Preliminaries}

-A \emph{graph} will mean a finite graph without loops or multiple edges, and $V(H)$, $E(H)$ will denote the sets of vertices and edges of a graph $H$.
+A \emph{graph} will mean a finite graph without loops or multiple edges, and $V=V(G)$, $E=E(G)$ will denote the sets of vertices and edges of a graph $G$.
 The cardinality of a set $X$ will be denoted $\abs{X}$.
 Edges $\{x,y\}$ of a graph will be abbreviated $xy$.
 A graph is called \emph{even} if each vertex has even degree.

-Given an oriented surface $\surface$ and a graph $H$, an \emph{embedding} of $H$ is an identification of the vertices of $H$ with distinct points of $\surface$, and an identification of the edges of $H$ with curves on $\surface$.
+Given an oriented surface $\surface$ and a graph $G$, an \emph{embedding} of $G$ is an identification of the vertices of $G$ with distinct points of $\surface$, and an identification of the edges of $G$ with curves on $\surface$.
 It will be assumed that the curves representing edges have no coincident segments.
 An embedding is \emph{proper} if the curves representing edges intersect only at vertices.
-If $\surface$ carries a Riemannian metric, then at each vertex $v\in V(H)$ of an embedded graph $H$ there is a cyclic order on the edges containing $v$ given by the orientation of the surface.
-For conceptual clarity, $G$ will always denote a graph that is properly embedded in an oriented surface $\surface$ that carries a Riemannian metric; the metric will be used to define a turning angle.
+If $\surface$ carries a Riemannian metric, then at each vertex $v\in V(G)$ of an embedded graph $G$ there is a cyclic order on the edges containing $v$ given by the orientation of the surface.
+Throughout this paper $G$ will always denote a graph that is properly embedded in an oriented surface $\surface$ that carries a Riemannian metric.